microsoft/msticpy/docs/source/Development.rst

 Contributions of improvements, fixes and new features are all welcomed.
-Whether this is your first time contributing to a project or you are a seasoned Open-Source contributor, we welcome you contribution.
+Whether this is your first time contributing to a project or you are a seasoned Open-Source contributor, we welcome your contribution.
 In this guide you can find a few pointers to help you create a great contribution.

 What to contribute